diazwatson/merchdocs/src/catalog/navigation-top.md

 1. Expand the **Category Top Navigation** section.

    Because the depth of the top navigation has a global [configuration scope]({{ site.baseurl }}{% link configuration/scope.md %}), the setting applies to all websites, stores, and store views in the Magento installation.
-The Category Top Navigation configuration section is available only when Store View in the upper-left corner is set to “Default Config”.
+The Category Top Navigation configuration section is available only when Store View in the upper-left corner is set to `Default Config`.

    ![]({{ site.baseurl }}{% link images/images/configuration-store-view-default-config.png %}){: .zoom}
    *Default Config*